dzackgarza/Notes/Class_Notes/Linear Algebra/102 Review.md

   - Construct matrix projection onto subspace
   - Convert a basis to an orthonormal basis

-# List of Things to be Able to Do
+# List of Things To Be Able To Do